 Launched in 2014, SlingShot was California's regional prosperity initiative.
 The initiative was focused on bringing together leaders from industry, education and government - including both the economic and workforce development systems - to identify and address 'demand-side' workforce issues as well as expanding opportunities for economic mobility.
 The state's 12 SlingShot regions represented the broad geographic, demographic and economic diversity that makes up California.
-Work done under the SlingShot initiative set the stage for regional work that continues today in California's 15 Regional Planning Units (RPUs).
+Work done under the SlingShot initiative set the stage for regional work that continues today in California's 15 RPUs.

-The Workforce Accelerator Fund (Accelerator), launched in 2014, is a grant program that continues to provide resources to innovative projects with the goal of helping individuals with barriers to employment find jobs and advance in careers at wage levels that support their economic well-being.
-Through the Accelerator initiative, the State Board has awarded over a hundred grants testing innovative ideas, forging new partnerships, and creating new models and modes of service delivery to improve participant outcomes.
+The Accelerator, launched in 2014, is a grant program that continues to provide resources to innovative projects with the goal of helping individuals with barriers to employment find jobs and advance in careers at wage levels that support their economic well-being.
+Through the Accelerator initiative, the CWDB has awarded over a hundred grants testing innovative ideas, forging new partnerships, and creating new models and modes of service delivery to improve participant outcomes.

-In June 2017, the California Workforce Development Board awarded the Corporation for a Skilled Workforce (CSW), Social Policy Research Associates (SPRA), and BW Research Partnership (BW) contracts to analyze the Slingshot and Workforce Accelerator Grant Programs and to make recommendations to improve the programs.
+In June 2017, the CWDB awarded the Corporation for a Skilled Workforce (CSW), Social Policy Research Associates (SPRA), and BW Research Partnership contracts to analyze the Slingshot and Workforce Accelerator Grant Programs and to make recommendations to improve the programs.
 CSW served as the evaluation coordinator for the research being conducted while BW served as the principal researcher for SlingShot and SPRA served as the principal researcher for Accelerator.

 Researchers used a variety of methodologies to study both grant programs, including site visits, interviews, and data analysis.
-The evaluation contracts were extended during the course of 2018 through to December 2018 to further facilitate dissemination of findings.